orsanakbaba/brein-time-utilities/docs/IntervalFilter.md

 tree.insert(new IdInterval<>("ID2", 1L, 5L));
 ```

-If I know would like to validate if a specific interval can be found (or using `Collection` wording:
+If I would like to validate, if a specific interval can be found (or using `Collection` wording:
 "is `contained`") within the `tree`, I can do:

 ```java